ncatlab/nlab-content/pages/4/4/0/8/8044/content.md

 ## References

-Zermelo's observation which is mentioned in a footnote of his 1908 paper on the well-ordering theorem is analyzed in
+Zermelo's observation which is mentioned in a footnote of his 1908 paper on the [[well-ordering theorem]] is analyzed in

 * B. Rang, W. Thomas, _Zermelo's Discovery of the "Russell Paradox"_ , Hist.
 Math. **9** no.1 (1981) pp.15-22.

 Russell indicated the contradiction leading to the inconsistency of G. Frege's system of "Grundgesetze der Arithmetik" in a famous letter to the latter on June 16th 1902 which together with Frege's reply is reprinted pp.124-128 in

 * J. van Heijenoort (ed.), _From Frege to G&#246;del - A Source Book in Mathematical Logic 1879-1931_ , Harvard UP 1967.

+For an account of Russell's encounter with the paradox:

+* I. Grattan-Guinness, _How Russell Discovered his Paradox_ , Hist.
+Math. **5** no.2 (1978) pp.127-137.

 The first published account is presumably in the appendix of